What is forced marriage?

 Your call will be strictly confidential.
-They can advise you on what to do and won’t say a word to your family.
+They can advise you on what to do and won’t say a word to any of your family members.

 I think I’m going to be forced to marry abroad

 If you fear you might be forced into a marriage overseas it’s recommended you don’t agree to travel.
-There’s a danger you may be isolated or be put under emotional pressure to comply.
-You may be under constant supervision without any money, your passport or ticket home, and you may be unable to get to a telephone.
+There’s a danger you may be isolated or be put under emotional and psychological pressure to comply.
+Controlling behaviour and financial abuse is common, you may be under constant supervision without any money, your passport or ticket home, and you may be unable to get to a telephone.
 If you decide to go, or feel you don’t have a choice, there are things you can do to ensure your safety: